dillondanielson/m2m-api/README.md

 ##### MQTT ClientId
 There is a chance for clientId conflicts using the default mqtt.properties.
 If you notice the clients being disconnected frequently, it could be that you're conflicting with someone else using the same default clientId.
 In this case, feel free to update the clientId in each mqtt.properties file to be unique for your personal tests.

+##### AMQP Credentials, Queues and Exchanges
+Typically users, exchanges, virtual hosts and queues can be configured using Rabbit admin console (if you are trying to run the samples locally).
+The real world use case to subscribe messages from PeopleNet M2M broker would have all these broker entities already established and communicated.